josephkaiser/ai-chat/README.md

 - For gated models, ensure `HF_TOKEN` is set in `.env`

 ### Application Stalls on Startup
-- The app now loads the UI immediately and checks for model in background
+- The app loads the UI immediately and checks for model in background (non-blocking startup)
-- Check model status in the web UI (status indicator in header)
+- Check model status in the web UI (status indicator in header - yellow means loading, green means ready)
+- Open the Log Viewer (📋 Logs button) to see detailed startup progress and helpful messages
 - View logs: `docker compose logs -f chat-app`
 - Model health monitor will attempt recovery automatically
+- Boot time has been optimized with reduced wait times for faster startup

 ## Performance Tips